Atlanta Special Trk 20 Bukka (Booker T. Washington White) Recorded: 1963 Memphis, Album: Parchman Blues - Roots RTS 33055 [email protected]

 the man throw'd that red light on Him sho' it come, that fifteen mile curve.

-I ease on off to the station I tol' E stop, thank her for her food.
-She said, 'Son, don't forget what mother, now, to told you Now, she said, life easy.'
+I ease on off back to the I tol' Aunt E stop, her for her food.
+She said, 'Son, don't what your mother, now, used to you Now, she said, life easy.'

-I on out there and got in the blind.
+I jumped on out and got in the blind.
 That jumped on outta town.

-Right on down to a he called Port (?)
+Right on to a place he called Teht (?)
 (That's in Lou'siana)

 (They was strippin' and ev'rything I done got in)

-He said, 'Can you sorgham?
-I said, I about it, but I ain't never did it He said, 'If you eat anything, you gon' it!'
+He said, 'Can you strip I said, I read it, but I ain't never did it He said, 'If you eat anything, you gon' it!'

-I 'cided to do a little a-work for him He went in an got me sorghum, molasses cornbread, cheese, hot cup a-coffee.
+I 'cided to do a little a-work for him He went in there an got me sorghum, cornbread, cheese, hot cup a-coffee.

 My train was in the The blowed!
-When I hear train blow, gettin' on I I'm fixin' to stop t'stripin 'em.
+When I hear train blow, gettin' on I said I'm fixin' to t'stripin 'em.

 (guitar to end)